BenSeferidis/Sports/README.md

 This Project was created for a lecture called Advanced Topics of Human Computer Interaction (Mobile Programming) from the International Hellenic University.
 The language is in English .
 You can Insert an Athlete or a Sport or a Team and they are saved in the local Database using ROOM API.
 You can also update a table or delete it.
+The app is based on Adnroid so you will need Android Studio to run it .
+Enjoy!

 Please tell us your opinions about the project.